RedPointGlobal/redpoint-rpi/docs/migration.md

 bash deploy/cli/interactioncli.sh troubleshoot -n redpoint-rpi
 ```

 If you customized probes, logging levels, security contexts, or other internal settings in v7.6, these are now set directly under the matching top-level key in your overrides file.
-See [values_reference.yaml](values_reference.yaml) for every available key.
+Use the [Helm Assistant Web UI](https://rpi-helm-assistant.redpointcdp.com) **Reference** tab to browse every available key.

 <details>
 <summary><strong>Key renames reference</strong> (for manual overrides)</summary>